KongBoje/Hand-in-4-Ionic/README.md

 This will show the test data on the started webpage.

 >## Explain, with focus on location, technologies related to locations used on:
+This one is skipped (but will probably try making it in the future!)
 ### Your app (client side)
+TBD
 ### Your backend
+TBD